polyfy/polylith/doc/commands.md

   When the project is known, we also know which components are used.

   In this example, payer uses user and util, user uses util, and cli uses payer.
-  The + signs mark indirect depencencies.
+  The + signs mark indirect dependencies.
 Here the cli base depends on user and util, via 'cli > payer > user' and 'cli > payer > util'.
 Each usage comes from at least one :require statement in the brick.